pbnjay/bdog/README.md

 - [x] Create list endpoints for each table
 - [x] - Add Simple WHERE Filters
 - [x] - Add Pagination
-- [ ] - Determine best default ordering (are there date columns or a numeric PK?)
 - [x] Create GET endpoints for rows in each table (using PK)
 - [x] - Fetch row by column in unique index
 - [x] - Nest data from linked table using foreign key (/orders/1234?include=customers)